-That gasoline price changes, not levels, matter most stands in contrast to the predictions generated by habit-formation models in economics (Pollak 1970; Becker and Murphy 1988), in which current preferences depend on past consumption and price levels.
+That gasoline price changes, not levels, matter most implies that standard models of habit formation (Pollak 1970; Becker and Murphy 1988), in which current preferences depend on past consumption and price levels, do not seem to apply to our setting.
 Such models suggest that a cumulative average (with diminishing weights on earlier years) over the level of consumption determines current preferences; price changes do not play a direct role.
-Hence, our finding that gasoline price changes during formative years determine later-life behavior suggests that habit formation models cannot explain long-run consumer preferences in our context.
+Although a broader interpretation of the habit-formation process could explain an impact of past price changes on current preferences (via their effect on driving during formative years), such models do not explain why price changes matter only in a narrow window of formative years early in life.
 Our findings are consistent, however, with recent work by Haushofer and Fehr (2019), who show that price shocks-not levels-can determine subsequent behavior.